 You see, the half of the building which acted as the service station was this time opened as the Kingdom of Fun, a children's activity centre.
 The new Kingdom has been separated from the filling station, creating two distinctively different facilities under one roof.

-The services also include a lorry park at the back, which has existed at the site since BP, but was forgotten about with the demise of Kingdom services.
+The services also included a lorry park at the back, which has existed at the site since BP, but was forgotten about with the demise of Kingdom services.
 An industrial estate also exists on the same corner of land.